Hug0Vincent/sources/content/post/en/write-ups/hello-Rootkitty.md

 # Ropping through hell

-I though that it would be easy from here, but I actually spent a lot of time finding a good strategy to execute some privileges actions.
-My idea was initially to pop a root shell, let see the different steps to get there.
-First I tried to map a userland region as rwx and execute a custom shellcode from here, but I don't know why It didn't work.
-So I decided to make a ropchain.
+I though that it would be easy from here, but I actually spent a lot of time finding a good strategy to execute some privileged actions.
+My idea was initially to pop a root shell, let's see the different steps to get there.
+First I tried to map a userland region as rwx and execute a custom shellcode from there, but I don't know why It didn't work.
+So I decided to build a ropchain.

-To elevate our privileges in kernel-land we need to make a call to this functions:
+In order to elevate our privileges, we have to call these functions in kernel-land:

 {{< codeblock lang="c"  >}}
 commit_creds(prepare_kernel_cred(0));
 {{< /codeblock >}}

-This will grant us root privileges which mean that we will theoretically be able to do whatever we want on the system.
-To call these functions we need to know their addresses, {{< hl-text orange >}}kaslr{{< /hl-text >}} is enabled, but we can read {{< hl-text orange >}}/proc/kallsym{{< /hl-text >}} which hold all the kernel function addresses including the base offset, thus defeating kaslr.
+This will grant us root privileges which means that we will theoretically be able to do whatever we want on the system.
+To call these functions we need to know their addresses, {{< hl-text orange >}}kaslr{{< /hl-text >}} is enabled, but we can read {{< hl-text orange >}}/proc/kallsym{{< /hl-text >}} which holds all the kernel function addresses and their current offset, thus defeating kaslr.

-Here is a usefull function to get kernel addresses base on the symbol name :
+Here is a useful function to get kernel addresses base on the symbol name :

 {{< codeblock lang="c"  >}}
 unsigned long get_kernel_sym(char *name) {